 Q. Where can I get your releases on vinyl?

-A. I eventually plan on re-releasing the Graduate, Robot Kills and the Zombie Dinosaur LP on vinyl, so stay tuned.
+A. I eventually plan on re-releasing the Graduate, Robot Kills, Lars Attacks! and the Zombie Dinosaur LP on vinyl, so stay tuned.
 A Greatest Hits gatefold double-disc anthology came out in 2012, but it is currently out of print.
 It sometimes shows up on eBay, so keep looking, you might get lucky!

 Q. Where can I find your original 27th Street comic book?
 Bukowski in Love?

 A. Both are out of print and I no longer have copies in stock, sorry!
-27th Street goes for an absurd amount of money on Amazon, and Bukowski is even harder to find, so if you have a copy of either, congrats!
-Those two books are still some of my rarest merch items.
+27th Street goes for an absurd amount of money on Amazon, and Bukowski is even harder to find.
+I might reprint them each one day, but probably won't.

 Q. I heard you used to be in a punk band in high school?
 What was it called and where can I find their music?

-A. Amphoteric was a hardcore band I started with my friend Tim Thompson, who later directed the "This Gigantic Robot Kills" music video.
-Once I left, the band changed members and had a few releases, but none of the original recordings have ever been released.
-The chord progression for "Green Machine" became "Hot Topic is Not Punk Rock" though - thanks Tim!
-I probably owe you royalties!
+A. Amphoteric was a hardcore band I started with my friend Tim Thompson.
+When I left in 2001, the band changed members and had a few releases, but none of the original recordings have ever been released.
+The chord progression for "Green Machine" became "Hot Topic is Not Punk Rock", and Thompson later directed the "This Gigantic Robot Kills" music video.

 Q. If I ordered a CD / shirt / hat / etc. from your webstore, would you personally sign it for me?

 A. Thanks for your support!
-My merchandise is warehoused and shipped from a fulfillment center in Phoenix and I currently live in New York, so I unfortunately I won't be to personalize items ordered, sorry!
+My merchandise is warehoused and shipped from a fulfillment center in Phoenix and I currently live in New York, so that makes it hard to personalize items ordered!
 However, if you want to bring anything you've bought online to an upcoming show, I would be happy to sign it and even draw you something special.
 If you are looking for signed items, but don't care if they are personalized or not, I do have a few limited-edition autographed posters still available.
-Thanks again!

 Q. Finally, what are your real thoughts on nerdcore?

-A. People aware of this sub-genre often consider MC Frontalot, mc chris and me to be its three of its main architects.
-I met chris in 2005 and Frontalot in 2006 and admired both of their music and work ethic; we all became friends and I toured with both chris and Front often.
-(Mega Ran is another incredible rapper often label as "nerdcore", but he joined the three of us a few years later.)
+A. People aware of this sub-genre often consider MC Frontalot, mc chris and Mega Ran to be its three of its original architects, and I lumped into it sometimes as well.
+I met chris in 2005 and Frontalot in 2006 and admired both of their music and work ethic.
+We all became friends and I toured with both chris and Front often for years.
+I met Mega Ran in 2008 and since then have done over 150 shows with him!

-Fans would sometimes tell us, "I don't like rap, but I like you guys," which seemed problematic for a few reasons.
-No one ever wanted to talk about the spurious political and artistic points on which nerdcore traded.
-The first generation of nerdcore rappers created frequent, comedic comparisons between (a) the experience of people of color in late 20th / early 21st America who expressed their struggles through rap and (b) that of awkward high schoolers once teased for their love of Star Wars and D&D who similarly used hip-hop as therapy.
-These two perspectives were spawned from very different hegemonic power structures.
-Re-appopriating this hip-hop trope seemed very inappropriate to me, but it was something no one in nerdcore really wanted to discuss.
+Fans would sometimes tell me, "I don't like rap, but I like you guys," which seemed problematic for a few reasons.
+The first generation of (usually white) nerdcore rappers created frequent, comedic comparisons between (a) the experience of people of color in late 20th / early 21st America who expressed their struggles through rap and (b) the experience of awkward high schoolers once teased for their love of D&D who now use hip-hop as therapy.
+These two cultural realities reflect unrelated hegemonic power structures; re-appopriating this hip-hop trope for comedic reasons seemed inappropriate to me, and was something no one in nerdcore really wanted to discuss.

 So, I spoke out.
 I wrote a blog about the sub-genre's limitations in 2009 and in 2010 argued that white appropriate of black culture without acknowledging its social roots is a form of racism.
 This led to an angry backlash by the nerdcore community, which I addressed at length on Jensen Karp's Get Up on This podcast.
-If you check out these aforementioned four links, you'll get a pretty clear overview of my take on this "controversy".
-For further reading, check out Jason Tanz's Other People's Property, an interesting book of essays about appropriation which offers a well-researched chapter on the history of the nerdcore and its relationship to the broader culture of hip-hop.
+For further reading, check out Jason Tanz's Other People's Property, an interesting book of essays which offers a well-researched chapter on the history of the nerdcore and its relationship to the broader culture of hip-hop.